trackme518/trackmeifyoucan_motionsensor/README.md

 ## Firmware

 ### How to flash firmware
+If you bought allinone sensors you don't need to flash the firmware.
+This is only intended for upgrading or when you have shield only (without microcontroller).

 1. Download firmware build XXXXX and unzip it
 2. Download flash script
 3. Move files from build folder into "build" folder inside the flash script